 2. Attitude about your skills and abilities

-As it happens with motivation, the degree of your self confidence will determine to what extent you are able to achieve your goals.
+The degree of your self confidence will determine to what extent you are able to achieve your goals.
 Let's use an analogy to explain this:

 Imagine you are in a car, and you need some fuel to start the engine.
 You go to the gas station and fill up the tank.
 Back in the car, you have now 3h on the road to get back home, but you forgot the GPS.
 But you are not done yet.
 You have sense of orientation, memory, and you are able to get home without the use of GPS.
 After three hours you are safe home and ready to go and get some rest after the long day.